Winter term 2018/2019

 Module: Methods and Applications

-Go to Tasks & Texts (includes the presentations from the lectures)
+Go to Tasks & Texts (includes the presentations from the lectures) You need a password to access this page; ask other students or the teacher if you don’t have it.

 The topic of this class is the coexistence, contact, and interaction of different languages in individuals and in societies (using a definition by Wei 2012).
 We will explore different manifestations of multilingualism and learn about empirical methods of research in this area.
 The first part will be devoted to the different languages of one individual: what are different forms of bi- and multilingualism?
 How do children acquire more than one language?
 What effects may multilingualism have on cognitive development?
 How are different languages organized in the brain?
 How are languages linked to social and cultural identity?
 In the second part we will look at multilingual societies: how do societies and governments regulate the use of several languages?
 Is it easier to rule a state with just one language?
 How to manage several languages in organizations, for example, of the European Union?
 Which forms can multilingualism take in education?
 How do different languages appear in public space?
 A third, shorter, part of the lecture will address the interaction of languages in speech and possible outcomes of this interaction.